A tyre pressure monitoring system (TPMS) eliminates the need for regular checks with a manual gauge.

 - Optional advanced features

-What we need to consider before shelling out for a tyre pressure monitoring system.
+What to consider before shelling out for a tyre pressure monitoring system.

 What Is TPMS?